-"Good-day, Sir Percy -Good-day to your ladyship!
-Your servant, Sir Percy !"-was heard in one long, continued chorus, with alternate more feeble tones of-

-"Remember the poor blind man! of your charity, lady and gentleman!"
+"Good day, Sir Percy!-Good day to your ladyship!
+Your servant, Sir Percy!"-was heard in one long, con-The Scarlet Pimpernel.
+4 tinued chorus, with alternate more feeble tones of-"Remember the poor blind man! of your charity, lady and gentleman!"